 4th place: "I could hardly open my eyes ..."

 In fourth place, with 4 percent, is a reason that sounds surprisingly honest: “I was too tired to get out of bed.”
 However, employers are only rarely allowed to turn a blind eye to this argument.

 3rd place: "Have you ever looked out the window?"

 The weather is not only a popular topic for daily small talk, it obviously also serves as an excuse for many people.
-After all, 28 percent of employees taking into account in the survey said they were late in bad weather conditions - that is third place.
+After all, 28 percent of the employees considered in the survey blamed their late arrival on bad weather conditions - that's number 3.

 2nd place: "I guess I didn't hear my alarm clock."

 With a proud 31 percent, good old oversleeping secured second place among the most common excuses for being late.
 That sounds a bit unimaginative.
 When it comes to the question of “why?”, All the more creativity is required.
 Didn't hear the alarm clock?
 Missed the time change?
 Just too tired after working overtime the day before?
 There are hardly any limits to what you can imagine.

 While oversleeping is already pretty close to an admission of guilt, there is again a reason in first place, in which external circumstances serve as a scapegoat.
 The traffic situation is clearly at the top at 1 percent.
 Only those who get to work by other means than their boss should get away with this excuse.